U.S. flag An official website of the United States government

 • Cheese (made from pasteurized milk), fresh soft or soft unripened

 Includes soft unripened/fresh soft cheeses.
 Examples include, but are not limited to, cottage, chevre, cream cheese, mascarpone, ricotta, queso blanco, queso fresco, queso de crema, and queso de puna.
-Does not include cheeses that are frozen, shelf stable at ambient temperature, or aseptically processed and packaged.
+Does not include cheeses that are frozen or previously frozen, shelf stable at ambient temperature, or aseptically processed and packaged.

 • Cheese (made from pasteurized milk), soft ripened or semi-soft

 Includes soft ripened/semi-soft cheeses.
 Examples include, but are not limited to, brie, camembert, feta, mozzarella, taleggio, blue, brick, fontina, monterey jack, and muenster.
-Does not include cheeses that are frozen, shelf stable at ambient temperature, or aseptically processed and packaged.
+Does not include cheeses that are frozen or previously frozen, shelf stable at ambient temperature, or aseptically processed and packaged.

 • Cheese (made from unpasteurized milk), other than hard cheese[1]

 Includes all cheeses made with unpasteurized milk, other than hard cheeses.
-Does not include cheeses that are frozen, shelf stable at ambient temperature, or aseptically processed and packaged.
+Does not include cheeses that are frozen or previously frozen, shelf stable at ambient temperature, or aseptically processed and packaged.

 Shell eggs Shell egg means the egg of the domesticated chicken.